gisdevelope/rasterTools/README.md

 ## Contribute
 In case you have a suggestion for a feature or function you think is missing, please file an [issue](https://github.com/EhrmannS/rasterTools/issues) and I try to implement it.
-If you want to contribute, [develop your own addition](/vignettes/contribute.Rmd) to `rasterTools` and share it with the community by creating a [pull request](https://github.com/EhrmannS/rasterTools/pulls) on github (I will include you as author of the respective function).
+If you want to contribute in a larger scale, let's get in contact and talk about details.

 ## Planned for future versions
 - Support of the Sentinel (high prio), Landsat and Lidar datasets.